zicoabhidey/DCGAN/README.md

 # DCGAN
 The goal of this repository is to experiment with GAN network and adjust hyperparameters to achieve better result.
-The experiment is designed based on the tesorflow tutorial on DCGAN.
+The experiment is designed based on the on DCGAN paper.

 ## Outcome after 10 epoch on fashion mnist dataset
 ![Alt Text](/dcgan.gif)